 In the main overview of the poll, Davis discusses All Rise a bit further, calling it a

 My feeling about All Rise and many other Don Was projects at Blue Note is not that it this is pandering, but that it is provocative.

 To be fair, I understand why Davis doesn’t like this stuff, because I can also find certain things from that world too close to smooth jazz.
 However, Jason Moran truly embraces the avant-garde, so whatever he’s up to will always have enough grit for my own sensibility.

-At any rate, it is problematic to view the “urban” community as a step down for a jazz artist.
+At any rate, it is a mistake to view the “urban” community as a step down for a jazz artist.
 That community has always been essential for jazz.
 Indeed, one of the reasons jazz is in trouble is simply because it has gone so far from the source.
 If I were a young black cat I’d probably be working on bridging the gap as well.

 Stepping back from the frame a little bit, I have enough self-awareness to know I am not an informed commentator here.
 Perhaps something that scans as too smooth for me has qualities I can’t appreciate.

 I am very impressed by Nicholas Payton’s close listen to the new D’Angelo record, which taught me a lot about recent jazz and soul history.

 Most of this topic I know nothing about.
 It’s not just the recent stuff: I’ve never heard the Cannonball Adderley record The Black Messiah either.